Devin Dreeshen: Minister of Transportation and Economic Corridors

 Dreeshen was sworn in as Minister of Transportation and Economic Corridors on October 24, 2022.
 As Minister he intends to continue the twinning of Highway 11 from Sylvan Lake to Rocky Mountain House.
 The expansion of Red Deer Regional Airport is stated as a priority as well.
 Dreeshen met with the airport authority and told them the development of the airport remains part of the province’s strategy to bring in more trade and attract more businesses.
 In the 2023 budget, the Alberta government with Dreeshen as Minister, invested $30 million into the expansion and upgrade of Red Deer Regional Airport.
 The government also planned to spend $23 billion dollars over three years on public infrastructure, including $2.293 billion on roads from 2023-2026.

 In northern Alberta, Minister Dreeshen also announced $117 million to twin Highway 63 from Mildred Lake to south of the Peter Lougheed Bridge, which sees nearly 11,000 commuters and commercial vehicles daily.
 The project was initiated in response to the rapid and sustained growth in industrial activity north of Fort McMurray and a corresponding increase in traffic volumes.
 On April 27, 2023, Minister Dreeshen also announced a major agreement with Loon River First Nation, Peerless Trout First Nation and Bigstone Cree Nation to begin work to extend Highway 686 to Fort McMurray, connecting northeastern and northwestern Alberta for the first time in the history of the province.

+Alberta separatism

+On June 5, 2026, Primer Danielle Smith issued a pledge to vote against the 2026 independence referendum urging her ministers to do so as well.
+However, Dreeshen refused to comment if he would be voting for or against Independence becoming the first minister to do so.
+Dreeshen's district is one of the pro-independence hotspots.